 No dosage adjustment is required in patients with mild or moderate renal impairment.
 Mild or moderate renal impairment had no significant effect on the population pharmacokinetics of Mekinist (see section Clinical pharmacology, Pharmacokinetics).
 There are no clinical data in patients with severe renal impairment; therefore, the potential need for starting dose adjustment cannot be determined.
-Mekinist should be used with caution in patients with severe renal impairment when administered as monotherapy or in combination with Tafinlar.
+Mekinist should be used with caution in patients with severe renal impairment as monotherapy or in combination with Tafinlar.

 No dosage adjustment is required in patients with mild hepatic impairment.
 In a population pharmacokinetic analysis, Mekinist oral clearance and thus exposure was not significantly different in patients with mild hepatic impairment compared to patients with normal hepatic function.
 Available data in patients with moderate or severe hepatic impairment from a clinical pharmacology study indicate a limited impact on Mekinist exposure (see section Clinical pharmacology, Pharmacokinetics).
-Mekinist should be used with caution in patients with moderate or severe hepatic impairment when administered as monotherapy or in combination with Tafinlar.
+Mekinist should be used with caution in patients with moderate or severe hepatic impairment with moderate or severe hepatic in patients with moderate or severe hepatic impairment when administered as monotherapy or in combination with Tafinlar.